hilmananhar/ps-messenger-app/README.md

 <br>2 - Firebase Panel
 <br>- Create Firebase Project (https://console.firebase.google.com/);
 <br>- Import the file google-service.json into your project
-<br>- Connect to firebase console authentication and database from your IDE (video 2)
+<br>- Connect to firebase console authentication and database from your IDE
-<br>- in firebase Storage Rules, change value of "allow read, write:" from "if request.auth != null" to "if true;" (video 12)
+<br>- in firebase Storage Rules, change value of "allow read, write:" from "if request.auth != null" to "if true;"
-<br>- For sending notification, paste your Firebase project key into your project APIService.java (video 18)
+<br>- For sending notification, paste your Firebase project key into your project APIService.java
 <br>- When you change database settings, you likely will need to uninstall and reinstall apps to avoid app crashes due to app caches.